Canna lily grows up to 2 m tall, has large green leaves and red or yellow flowers. It can outcompete native plants especially in wet areas.

 PlantNET (The NSW Plant Information Network System).
 Royal Botanic Gardens and Domain Trust, Sydney.
-Retrieved 23 January 2023 from https://plantnet.rbgsyd.nsw.gov.au/cgi-bin/NSWfl.pl?page=nswfl&lvl=sp&name=Canna~indica
+Retrieved 19 November 2024 from: https://plantnet.rbgsyd.nsw.gov.au/cgi-bin/NSWfl.pl?page=nswfl&lvl=sp&name=Canna~indica

 Successful weed control requires follow up after the initial efforts.
 This means looking for and killing regrowth or new seedlings.

 Young plants may be dug out.
-Ensure that all of the rhizome is removed.
+Ensure that all of the rhizomes are removed.
 It is difficult to remove large infestations as plants can regrow from small rhizome fragments left in the soil.

 Contact your local council for advice on how to dispose of this weed.